 First review of TDAI-1120

 Morten Stjernholm from recordere.dk has made the first ever review of the Lyngdorf TDAI-1120 streaming amplifier.
 Below we have translated an extract from the review.
-At the foot of the page you can find a link to the full review published by recordere.dk (in Danish).
+At the bottom of the page you can find a link to the full review published by recordere.dk (in Danish).

 Technology, power, streaming compatibility